Take humans from nature

 It was a gloomy day and hauntingly silent.
 People seemed tense.
 Drivers appeared rushed and frustrated.
-Pedestrians looked grumpy as they grumbled about the global state of affairs with wild hand movements.
-I walked slowly and carefully through the farmers market wondering what was happening.
-Perhaps this was an odd day?
-Definitely time to head for the woods.
+Pedestrians looked grumpy as they grumbled about global affairs walking through the farmers market.
+Departing carefully, I made a beeline for the woods.

 What a great day!